D0rkKnight/LudumDare2022/README.md

 ## TODO

  **Stuff that would be nice for release:**
+ - Fix WebGL shader bug
+ - Fix bug where you can pause during game over screen
+ - Have music start quieter
  - Add "Press F to enter rocket" prompt
  - Rocket particle effects
  - Make the particles on the planet look more noticeable.